bigchuch/k8s-google-microservices/README.md

 # Google Cloud Microservices Demo - Kubernetes Deployment

-This repository contains a complete GitOps workflow for deploying the Google Cloud microservices demo application to Kubernetes using Helm, Helmfile, and ArgoCD.
+This repository contains a complete GitOps workflow for deploying the Google Cloud microservices demo application to Kubernetes using ArgoCD with direct Helm chart integration.

 ## 🏗️ Architecture